cbracken/new-install/freebsd_install.md

 Configure audio
 ---------------

-We'll want some mechanism for managing audio volume.
-The `alsa-utils` package includes `amixer` which does the trick:

-    sudo pkg install alsa-utils

-We may also want to disable the PC speaker and its annoying beep.
+We may want to disable the PC speaker and its annoying beep.
 Edit `/etc/sysctl.conf` and add the following:

     # Disable the terminal bell.
     kern.vt.enable_bell=0

+Audio volumes themselves can be controlled via the `mixer` tool, which is part of the FreeBSD base install.

 Set up NVIDIA drivers